kyma-project/kyma/components/event-sources/adapter/http/README.md

 # HTTP Adapter Source
+## Overview

-The http adapter is a http server which receives [CloudEvents](https://github.com/cloudevents/spec) in version 1.0 and proxies them to a preconfigured sink.
+The HTTP adapter is an HTTP server that receives [CloudEvents](https://github.com/cloudevents/spec) in version 1.0 and proxies them to a preconfigured sink.
-The adapter is written with the [cloudevents sdk-go](https://github.com/cloudevents/sdk-go) and is fully compatible with CloudEvents specification.
+The adapter is written using [Go SDK for CloudEvents](https://github.com/cloudevents/sdk-go) and is fully compatible with the CloudEvents 1.0 specification.

-## Specification

-The http adapter is CloudEvents 1.0 compatible.
-It accepts binary as well as structured content mode.
-Only batched mode is not implemented.
+It accepts binary and structured content modes.
+The batched mode is not implemented.
-Read more about the content types and the http protocol binding [here](https://github.com/cloudevents/spec/blob/master/http-protocol-binding.md#13-content-modes).
+See [this document](https://github.com/cloudevents/spec/blob/master/http-protocol-binding.md#13-content-modes) for details about the content types and the HTTP protocol binding.

-## Run
+## Usage
+### Run the adapter locally

-The adapter can be run locally.
+You can run the adapter locally.

-It requires a few variables to be set:
+1. Start with exporting the variables.
+Run:

 ```bash
 export SINK_URI=http://localhost:55555